Installation

 uv installation guide.

-🪄 Setting Up Your Project Directory
+Setting Up Project Directory

 Follow these steps to create your working folder and install HBSIR using uv.